 The Westminster Palace stands on the north bank of the River Thames.
 The Gothic Revival architecture is a reflection of the early industrial age that was nostalgic for earlier ages.
 Tour the ornate interior where the house of commons and house of lords meet to legislate.
 The palace has 1,100 rooms, two courtyards, and covers an area of 1,210,680 square feet.
 Don’t forget to take a look at the Elizabeth Tower on the north end - you may know it better as “Big Ben.”

 As you tour the Westminster palace pay special attention to the Elizabeth Tower at the north end.
 Known as “Big Ben,” a moniker which actually refers to the 13-ton bell inside.
 This timepiece has faithfully ticked through six monarchs and two world wars, becoming a symbol of London itself.
-Currently under renovation, Big Ben’s exterior will be obscured by scaffolding until early 2020, but you can still see the iconic clock face.

 Close to the city center in the South Kensington neighborhood, you’ll find the “cathedral to nature” or the Natural History Museum.
 With over 350 scientists and students working behind the scenes, the 80 million specimens of this collection—250 years in the making—aren’t just for show.
 See specimens collected by Charles Darwin himself and a first edition of his groundbreaking title On the Origin of Species.